marina601/discover-malta/TESTING.md

 - Registraion Page
   - During testing I have come accross a unique contrain failed during generating a usernam, therefore I have fixed it by `username = email.split("@")[0] + last_name`.
 To ensure the condition is always met.
 - Pagination not working during search and sort function

+- Edit Profile Page
+  - During testing I have accross a phone number input field which was accepting charactes instead of numbers, due to the model field being saved as a `CharField`, I have  solved this is issue by adding a validation check in forms.py and converting the `phone_number` field into `integer` and dispalaying validation errors to the user.